 In October 2021, FEMA launched "Risk Rating 2.0," an actuarial and risk-based approach to pricing flood insurance premiums for properties based on flood risk, irrespective of whether they are located in a FEMA-designated Special Flood Hazard Area ("SFHA").
 Since October 1, 2021, all new flood insurance policies through FEMA's NFIP have been subject to Risk Rating 2.0 premiums, and all remaining policies that renew after April 1, 2022 are subject to the premiums.
 Fannie Mae expects that most households with insurance through the NFIP will experience either a decrease or a slight increase in premiums.
 However, a relatively small number of households may experience significant increases in premiums.
 Annual increases in flood insurance premiums are limited by statute to 18%.
-As a result, some households may experience multiple years of increases to get to the premium calculated under Risk Rating 2.0.
+As a result, some households may experience multiple years of increases in insurance premiums.
 The Risk Rating 2.0 and any other sources of premium increases may impact insurance affordability and uptake and the maintenance of ongoing coverage.
 Furthermore, these factors may impact property values for affected properties, including properties securing the Reference Obligations.
+As of the origination date of the mortgage loans, approximately 2.47% of the Reference Obligations by the Cut-off Date Balance are located in a FEMA designated SFHA.